bourne31/SevenWestMedia/README.md

 ### Performance
 Since the number of user records may change in the file, it is very important to make sure that performance is not affected.
-So for the parsing of the Json file, it is recommended to read the json from stream as the size doesn't matter because only a small piece is read at a time from either file or from the HTTP request.
+So for the parsing of the Json file, it is recommended to read the json from stream as the json size doesn't matter because only a small part is read at a time from either file or from the HTTP request.

 ## How to run

 1. Clone the repo
 2. Open SevenWestMedia.Technical.sln in Visual Studio 2017
+3. Right click on the solution project
+4. Restore Nuget Packages
 3. Build
 4. Run [F5]